retux/cern-httpd-patched/README.md

 # How to patch

-cd into WWW, apply the patch and after that run make command (see prerequisites above):
+Follow the steps below to run make command and build httpd web server (see prerequisites above):

 ```
+$ cd WWW
 $ gzip -dc w3c-httpd-3.0A.tar.gz | tar xvf -
-$ cd WWW
 $ patch -p2 < ../x64retux.patch
 ```
 You should get: